luismiguelcruz/pulselive/README.md

 - Any time that a team is checked, a ScoreType is created.
 A ScoreType is an enum that helps in the treatment of any team.
 It contains if the team won, if it drawn or lost.
 And the proper points earned in each situation.

+- There is a function in LeagueTableUtils that given a list of LeagueTableEntry, prints the League table.
+I checked the format but I didn't add any call to this method in the current code.
+If it is needed, the result of LeagueTable.getTableEntries can be used as the input parameter to print it.

 # Approach
 I have been thinking about two different approaches.